hernanverar/coffeeCoxala/coffee-beans/README.md

 1. Clone this repo. https://github.com/hernanverar/coffeeCoxala.git
 2. Open the terminal and navigate to this project's production directory called "coffee-beans".
+3. The use 'npm run install' to add the packages need it

 ## Technologies Used